 Samsung Semiconductor has developed a “Power Vaccine” specification for semiconductor manufacturing equipment, which is far more stringent than the usual power quality immunity specification for this type of equipment, SEMI F47.

-The Samsung “Power Vaccine” specification requires semiconductor manufacturing equipment to tolerate a complete loss of power for 1 second.
+The Samsung “Power Vaccine” specification requires semiconductor manufacturing equipment to tolerate a complete loss of power for one second.
 It indicates that a UPS should not be used to meet this requirement, and treats this requirement as a special case of IEC 61000-4- 11 (a voltage dip and interruption immunity standard that recommends some specific test levels, but permits users to select their own special cases for test levels).

-There has been some speculation that the 1-second requirement was actually a Korean-to-English translation error, and that what was intended was actually a much more reasonable 1-cycle requirement.
+There has been some speculation that the one-second requirement was actually a Korean-to-English translation error, and that what was intended was actually a much more reasonable 1-cycle requirement.
 However, this is probably an incorrect speculation.
 E-mail communication between the author of this paper and WangKeun Kim of Samsung indicates that this specification was originally written in English (using a word processor that is not generally supported in the West, which explains why only paper and FAX copies of the standard are circulated).

 The specification is marked “Samsung Proprietary.”